pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If your system is currently at 40% error, then it doesn’t matter much whether you use a junior doctor (10% error) or an experienced doctor (5% error) to label your data and provide intuitions.
 But if your system is already at 10% error, then defining the human-level reference as 2% gives you better tools to keep improving your system.

-### Understanding human-level performance

-- When choosing human-level performance, it has to be chosen in the terms of what you want to achieve with the system.
-- You might have multiple human-level performances based on the human experience.
-Then you choose the human-level performance (proxy for Bayes error) that is more suitable for the system you're trying to build.
-- Improving deep learning algorithms is harder once you reach a human-level performance.
-- Summary of bias/variance with human-level performance:
-  1. training error
-     - Calculate `avoidable bias = training error - human-level error`
-     - If **avoidable bias** difference is the bigger, then it's *bias* problem and you should use a strategy for **bias** resolving.
-  2. dev error
-     - Calculate `variance = dev error - training error`
-     - If **variance** difference is bigger, then you should use a strategy for **variance** resolving.
-- So having an estimate of human-level performance gives you an estimate of Bayes error.
-And this allows you to more quickly make decisions as to whether you should focus on trying to reduce a bias or trying to reduce the variance of your algorithm.
-- These techniques will tend to work well until you surpass human-level performance, whereupon you might no longer have a good estimate of Bayes error that still helps you make this decision really clearly.

 ### Surpassing human-level performance

 You are working on speech recognition and have a dataset of audio clips.
 Suppose your dataset has many noisy audio clips so that even humans have 10% error.
 Suppose your system already achieves 8% error.
-Can you use any of the three techniques described in Chapter 33 to continue making rapid progress?
+Can you use any of the techniques to continue making rapid progress?

 If you can identify a subset of data in which humans significantly surpass your system, then you can still use those techniques to drive rapid progress.
 For example, suppose your system is much better than people at recognizing speech in noisy audio, but humans are still better at transcribing very rapidly spoken speech.